-In the last few years, for sometime I had the opportunity to oversee the services of three different cementing contractors at the same time, the experience was actually quite interesting as I was constantly looking at similar cementing information, but presented to me in different ways.
+In the last few years, I’ve had the opportunity to oversee the services of three different cementing contractors at the same time.
+The experience was quite enjoyable as I was continually looking at similar cementing information, but presented to me in different ways.

-Don’t get me wrong all was there for all three contractors, but I have to say, it took me a while to get used to all sort of different reports and templates.
-Particularly the topic of hydraulic simulation was motivating, as I like to challenge job models and explore scenarios to make things better or understand job’s outcome, I was able to measure each software capacity to truly assist in cementing engineering and producing better results.
+Don’t get me wrong; all the pertinent information was there for all three contractors.
+I have to say that it took me a while to get used to all sorts of different reports and templates.
+The topic of hydraulic simulation was particularly motivating, as I like to challenge job models and explore scenarios to make things better (and fully understand the job’s outcome).
+I was indeed able to measure the capacity of each software to assist in cementing engineering and producing better results.

-However being on the operator’s side, the most important element for me was always the contractor’s cementing engineer and his/her understanding of two key elements: the importance of the data input and the significance of the output in real life.
+However, being on the operator’s side, the most crucial element for me was always the contractor’s cementing engineer and his/her understanding of two key factors: the importance of the data input and the significance of the output in real life.

-In a way, the cement placement simulator and engineer should balance each other, but the cementing engineer is the only one who can make things work.
-For instance, if the cementing engineer does not understand what he/she is trying to accomplish with the job simulation, it does not matter the advancement of the simulation package, he/she will not be able to properly design a cement job.
-He/she for sure will be able to produce a nice set of pictures, charts and a long report, but he/she will not be able to deliver what is more important: SUCCESS.
+The cement placement simulator and engineer should balance each other, but the cementing engineer is the only one who can make things work.
+For instance, if the cementing engineer does not understand what they are trying to accomplish with the job simulation, the advancement of the simulation package does not matter.
+In this situation, they will not be able to design a cement job properly.
+The cementing engineer will be able to produce a nice set of pictures, charts and a lengthy report, but they will not be able to deliver what is more critical: SUCCESS.

-If you are a customer, please don’t forget that all what I am going to say could be strongly affected by the quality of the cementing engineer finally delivering a job design to you, as I previously highlighted.
-Thus in essence this review will be probably more meaningful to cementers, students or drilling engineers responsible to design cement jobs.
+If you are a customer, please don’t forget that all that I am going to say could be strongly affected by the quality of the cementing engineer finally delivering a job design to you.
+(As I previously highlighted).
+Thus, in essence, this review will be probably more meaningful to cementers, students or drilling engineers responsible for designing cement jobs.

-Let’s start by saying that Pegasus Vertex was established in year 2000, and CEMPRO has since the very beginning been the software of choice for small to large size service companies and academic institutions.
-The software is also available in various languages; and something I like a lot is the fact that feedback from customers is always taken into account when developing new versions.
-This revision is for CEMPRO+ version 18.104.22.168.
+Let’s start by saying that Pegasus Vertex was established in the year 2000.
+CEMPRO has since the very beginning been the software of choice for small to large size service companies and academic institutions.
+The software is also available in various languages, and something I like a lot is the fact that feedback from customers is always taken into account when developing new versions.
+This revision is for CEMPRO+ version 220.127.116.11.

-There is some information that is either requested or displayed that could probably be better in the background or in an additional settings tab.
-Information, like heat capacity, conductivity, friction factor, etc. could probably be better just linked (auto-filled) to the selection of a formation or fluid type.
-Overall, just to make the data entering process easier and more focused on the relevant parameters.
+There is some information that is either requested or displayed that could probably be better in the background or an additional settings tab.
+Information, like heat capacity, conductivity, friction factor, etc. could be better just linked (auto-filled) to the selection of a formation or fluid type.
+Overall, this would make the data entering process more comfortable and more focused on the relevant parameters.

-Following the data input, getting to the simulation output is just a click away and at least in my computer all the calculation transpired relatively fast and smooth.
-The output is full with information and you can almost have everything you need.
-Once again, it took me a while to be familiar with the display but it was pleasant to see here the usability and potential of the application.
+Following the data input, getting to the simulation output is just a click away, and at least on my computer, all the calculation transpired relatively fast and smooth.
+The output is full of information, and you can almost have everything you need.
+Once again, it took me a while to get familiar with the display, but it was pleasant to see the usability and potential of the application.

 In all cases, the output values of pressure, ECD and u-tube were in very close agreement with those in my old simulations files from other applications.
 Actually, no surprises there but I had to check on that anyway.

-Nevertheless, let’s go back to my original point; I was not so happy because I found the displacement efficiency simulation with CEMPRO+ being a little too optimistic in terms of cement coverage, if compared with my previous reports.
-Don’t get me wrong; my previous simulation didn’t predict perfectly the cement log (and before you ask, yes the log was taken after sufficient time) but the overall picture did follow the same cement coverage pattern.
-In the case of CEMPRO+ the prediction showed more cement coverage to the point that if we hypothetically go back to the design stage, the prediction by CEMPRO+ could have been considered suitable in first place.
+Nevertheless, let’s go back to my original point; I was not so happy because I found the displacement efficiency simulation with CEMPRO+ a little too optimistic regarding cement coverage if compared with my previous reports.
+Don’t get me wrong; my previous simulation didn’t predict the cement log perfectly (and before you ask, yes the log was taken after sufficient time) but the overall picture did follow the same cement coverage pattern.
+In the case of CEMPRO+ the prediction showed more cement coverage to the point that if we hypothetically go back to the design stage, the prediction by CEMPRO+ could have been considered suitable in the first place.

-Just to clarify, the design “corrections” in my old simulations were not done as a post-job analysis exercise using the actual job data.
-Instead, back then my objective was to work from the job design point of view to achieve a closer prediction to the cement log as an alternative mean to understand the failure rather than attempting to recreate it in the simulator with post-job analysis.
+For clarification, the design ‘corrections’ in my old simulations were not done as a post-job analysis exercise using the actual job data.
+Instead, back then my objective was to work from the job design point of view.
+The aim was to achieve a closer prediction to the cement log as an alternative means to understand the failure.
+(Rather than attempting to recreate it in the simulator with post-job analysis).

-In summary, CEMPRO+ is a well structure and workable hydraulic software application that can definitively be used to design successful cement jobs.
-Like any other software application it requires training and familiarization with its functionalities, but I found its workflow and input process to be definitely more comprehensive than in any other application I used before and I can properly say that you can surely get a good grasp of it, and be up and running, in relatively short time.
+In summary, CEMPRO+ is a well structured and useful hydraulic software application that can definitively be used to design successful cement jobs.
+Like any other software app, it requires training and familiarization with its functionalities.
+I found its workflow and input process to be more comprehensive than in any other application I used before, and I can adequately say that you can surely get a good grasp of it, and be up and running, in relatively short time.

-Disclaimer: Software reviews are a personal opinion intended to provide feedback based on an individual experience.
-In this way it must be understood that several people might have different, positive or negatives, opinions about the same specific feature or the software application in general.
+Disclaimer: Software reviews are a personal opinion intended to provide feedback based on individual experience.
+In this way, it must be understood that several people might have different, positive or negatives, opinions about the same specific feature or the software application in general.